Spillfix organic cleanup solution is now available in North America

 The company says SpillFix instantly absorbs hazardous liquid spills on contact including oils, fuels, solvents, paints and chemicals, enabling faster, cleaner, safer and more effective clean up with minimal downtime.
 It is made of 100% renewable organic material.

-SpillFix is made from a bi-product of the coconut (coir), which is an organic, renewable resource that is non-carcinogenic, contains no chemicals and is silica free.
-When compared to clay-based absorbents, SpillFix clients need 80% less product to clean up spills in less than half the time.
+SpillFix is made from a bi-Article of the coconut (coir), which is an organic, renewable resource that is non-carcinogenic, contains no chemicals and is silica free.
+When compared to clay-based absorbents, SpillFix clients need 80% less Article to clean up spills in less than half the time.
 The company says SpillFix is dust-free, non-abrasive and there is no after residue often left with heavy sticky clay or absorbent pads.

 SpillFix can be reused to clean up more than one spill due to its superior absorbency, further adding to its cost savings.
-SpillFix is also landfill safe, providing lower disposal cost than other absorbent products with no environmental impact.
+SpillFix is also landfill safe, providing lower disposal cost than other absorbent Articles with no environmental impact.

 SpillFix was developed in Australia by the founder and executive chairman of Galuku Group Limited, Joe Davids.
 Galuku Group has granted American Green Ventures, (US) Inc. the exclusive marketing and distribution rights for the North American market.